-I will share that our employees do wear extensive protective gear when they are doing a small scale testing on a new pesticide or formulation for which safety information has not yet been determined.
-And when safety information has not yet been determined, we will always take precautions.
+I will share that our employees do wear extensive protective gear when they are doing small-scale testing on a new pesticide or formulation for which safety information has not yet been determined.
+And when safety information has not yet been determined, we always take precautions.

 When the U.S. Environmental Protection Agency (EPA) allows for the sale and distribution of a pesticide, it also sets the requirements for what protective gear is required.
 For even the most favorable products (Category VI), the EPA requires a long-sleeved shirt and long pants, shoes and socks.
-For example, Yellow Jacket Special Dusting Sulfur (approved for organic production) requires applicators to wear long-sleeved shirt and long pants, chemical resistant gloves made of waterproof material, shoes plus socks and protective eyewear.
-(Source - http://www.georgiagulfsulfur.com/images/86534_YJDustSulfurfop.pdf)
+For example, Yellow Jacket Special Dusting Sulfur (approved for organic production) requires applicators to wear a long-sleeved shirt and long pants, chemical-resistant gloves made of waterproof material, shoes with socks and protective eyewear.

-Last, I recommend you review this response by my colleague to a similar question about the Monsanto Cafeteria: http://gmoanswers.com/ask/if-gmos-are-so-great-why-does-monsanto-serve-organic-produce-its-cafeteria.
+Last, I recommend you review this response from my colleague to a similar question about the Monsanto cafeteria: If GMOs are so great, why does Monsanto serve organic produce in it's cafeteria?

 Video: GMO Answers at SXSW